peterwsetter/GetCleanProject/README.md

 3. There should be one table for each "kind" of variable
 4. "If you have multiple tables, they should include a column in the table that allows them to be linked"

 All the data is of one "kind", that is, measurements from participants completing various exercises.
 Since the third requirement is satisfied, requirement 4 does not apply.
 The format of this data set, and the final data set, is "wide".
 This choice was made since each feature -- tBodyAccMeanX, etc. -- is a separate dependent variable the same event, fulfilling the the first requirement.
 This structure also fulfills the second requirement, each row is a separate observation with a subject, activity, and the features.
-I believe this format better fulfills the second requirement since combining all the features into one column would require the creation of a new column of indices corresponding to the different activity measurements, spreading out an observation over several columns.
+I believe the wide format better fulfills the second requirement since combining all the features into one column would require the creation of a new column of indices corresponding to the different activity measurements, spreading out an observation over several columns.

 ### Creation of Final Tidy Data Set
 The final data set, avgMeanStd was created using the group_by and summarise_each functions.
 This section of run_analysis is based off an answer on [Stack Overflow](http://stackoverflow.com/questions/21644848/summarizing-multiple-columns-with-dplyr?rq=1) avgMeanStd consists of the average of each feature for each subject and activity.
 This tidy data set consists of 180 observations of the 68 variables.